UPDATE: This article has been updated after additional testing and technical feedback.

 A modern format runs into an older sharing pipeline

 AVIF has earned its place on the modern web.
-MDN describes it as a high-performance format with much better compression than PNG or JPEG, and recommends fallbacks because support, while broad, is still not identical across every environment.
-Cloudflare makes the same case from an infrastructure angle, noting that AVIF compresses images significantly better than older-generation formats such as WebP and JPEG.
-For page rendering, that is a real win: fewer bytes, faster delivery, better visual quality at smaller file sizes.
+MDN describes it as a high performance format with much better compression than PNG or JPEG, and recommends fallbacks because support, while broad, is still not identical across every environment.
+Cloudflare makes the same case from an infrastructure angle, noting that AVIF compresses images significantly better than older generation formats such as WebP and JPEG.
+For page rendering, that is a real win: fewer bytes, faster delivery, and good visual quality at smaller file sizes.

 The trouble begins the moment a URL is shared.
 Open Graph is the layer that tells platforms which title, description, canonical URL, and image to use.
 The protocol explicitly defines og:image and structured properties such as og:image:type, og:image:width, og:image:height, and og:image:alt.
-That sounds flexible, and it is, but flexible metadata is not the same thing as universal image-decoder support inside every crawler and preview system.
+That sounds flexible, and it is, but flexible metadata is not the same thing as a guarantee that every crawler, CMS, CDN, plugin, cache, and preview system will behave like a modern browser.

-The practical verdict is harsher than the theory
+The practical verdict is more specific than it first looked

 That split looks inelegant only until a broken share card costs you traffic, trust, or campaign performance.
 The browser and the crawler do not need the same asset, and pretending they do is where many setups start to fail.